hlwsmith/quickcast-script/README.md

   Twitch mode is like youtube only sends a screencast instead of the webcam (and to twitch.tv instead of YouTube.com, obviously).
-There is also a `twitchcam` mode which insets the output of your webcam in the lower left.
-I've not tested twitch mode for real in awhile.
+There is also a `twitchcam` mode which insets the output of your webcam into the corner of your choice.
 Like youtube there is also a -t option (test) to save the output to a local .fv4 file instead.
-The twitch mode does not normally save a local .mkv copy though, as the youtube mode does.
+However the twitch mode does not normally save a local .mkv copy though, as the youtube mode does.
+(This is becuase I'm usually already working my CPU hard enough playing a game and streaming)

 - `quickcast.sh twitch` Will pop up dialogues to query the user for the required information.
 The `twitch` mode doesn't include the webcam inset as the `twitchcam` mode does.

 - `quickcast.sh -g FULL -i 320x240 -o 720p -S twitchcam` Stream the
-  full screen to Twitch adding the webcam insert (currently in the lower right, but eventually which corner will be an option).
+  full screen to Twitch adding the webcam insert into the corner configured into the coinfig file.
 The output will be scaled down to 720p (1280x720) and sent to Twitch.
 Skip (-S) the pop up dialogues.

 ## TODO's

-- Make position of the Twitch cam (currently hard coded into lower right) configurable.

 - Have a `-D` debug switch that spits put the command line used.

 - Allow for more configuration and us less hard-coding of values in the script.
+(Ongoing)

 - Make just webcam stream-able to Twitch since they allow all kinds of content now, not only gamecasting.